alpersonalwebsite/learn-typescript/00_0_intro.md

   }
 ```

-Note: Here I'm adding a `dev` script which will *watch for changes in our files* and recompile.
+Note: Here I'm adding a `dev` script which will *watch for changes in our files* and re-compile.

 Create the root dir `src` and a dummy file: